swlkr/static_stash/README.md

 ## Reference them

-If you need to reference the static files later there is also a convenience function the uses `std::sync::OnceLock`:
+If you need to reference the static files later there is also a convenience function that uses `std::sync::OnceLock`:

 ```rust
 #[tokio::main]